 A non-criminal offense is classified as such by City Ordinance and carries only a monetary penalty.
 In non-criminal cases, bond is the penalty established for the offense by City Ordinance.
-Non-criminal offenses include speeding and many other traffic-related offenses, making loud and/or unnecessary noise, and maintaining an unlicensed cat or dog.
+Non-criminal offenses include speeding and many other traffic-related offenses, making loud and/or unnecessary noise, and panhandling.
 See the bail schedule for a detailed list of non-criminal offenses and their penalties.

 Payments for noncriminal offenses may be made online at the North Dakota Supreme Court Public Search website.